pipelinelabo/datalaiq-wiki/gui/queries/queries.md

 # The Search Bar & Query Interfaces

 Although investigations may begin with an email alert from an automated script, or when the user notices something strange on a dashboard, actual *data exploration* typically involves running queries manually, iterating over different timeframes and queries to drill down to the information of interest.
-This document describes the **user interfaces** Gravwell provides for building and running queries; for discussion of how to actually build the queries, see [the search documentation](#!search/search.md).
+This document describes the **user interfaces** DatalaiQ provides for building and running queries; for discussion of how to actually build the queries, see [the search documentation](#!search/search.md).

 ## New Search Page

-The New Search page is the default homepage for Gravwell users.
-It can also be reached by clicking the Gravwell logo in the upper left of the UI, or by opening the main menu and selecting "New Search".
+The New Search page is the default homepage for DatalaiQ users.
+It can also be reached by clicking the DatalaiQ logo in the upper left of the UI, or by opening the main menu and selecting "New Search".

 ![](searchbar.png)